webnizam/fai-trainer/README.md

 To train without using pretrained weights:

-    fai-trainer --train --model-type vit_b_16 --no-pretrained
+    fai-trainer --train --model-type vit_tiny_384 --no-pretrained

+### Model-specific Image Size Requirements:

+Each model architecture has specific image size requirements:

+- **ViT-B/16 (default)**: Requires dimensions divisible by 16.
+Recommended sizes: 224x224, 384x384, 512x512
+- **ViT-Tiny/384**: Requires exactly 384x384
+- **ViT-L/16**: Requires dimensions divisible by 16.
+Recommended sizes: 224x224, 384x384, 512x512
+- **ResNet50**: Minimum size 32x32, recommended 224x224
+- **EfficientNetV2-S**: Minimum size 32x32, recommended 384x384
+- **ConvNeXt-Tiny**: Minimum size 32x32, recommended 224x224

+If you don't specify an image size, the recommended size for each model will be used automatically.
+If you specify an invalid size for a model, the training/testing will be aborted with an explanation of the requirements.

 ### Model Testing

 To test the model on a specific image:

-    fai-trainer --test --image-path path/to/your/image.jpg --model-type vit_b_16
+    fai-trainer --test --image-path path/to/your/image.jpg --model-type vit_tiny_384 --image-size 384 384

-Note: When testing, make sure to use the same model type that was used for training.
+Note: When testing, make sure to use the same model type and image size that was used for training.

 Directory Structure
 -------------------